verdaux/BookNotes/Phrases/Impressors.md

 - [ ] She was lost in the fever of pain and pleasure.
 - [ ] I suffer from an extreme case of not being Ricky Gervais
 - [ ] Me: eats a snack while looking for a different snack
+- [ ] Filled with the kind of depth that you can't get anywhere else.